Common skin disorders and infections can cause cutaneous penile lesions (see table ).

 These conditions are considered intraepithelial neoplasia or carcinoma in situ and should be biopsied.

-Treatment consists of 5% fluorouracil cream, local excision, or laser therapy.
-Close follow-up is indicated.
+Treatment consists of 5% fluorouracil cream, local excision, cryotherapy, or laser therapy.
+Close follow-up is indicated due to the risk of these lesions progressing to invasive squamous cell carcinoma.

 Penogingival syndrome in men (and vulvovaginal gingival syndrome in women) is a more severe form of erosive lichen planus Lichen Planus Lichen planus is a recurrent, pruritic, inflammatory eruption characterized by small, discrete, polygonal, flat-topped, violaceous papules that may coalesce into rough scaly plaques, often accompanied... read more .
 It occurs on both oral and genital mucosa.
 Ulcers may develop and cause pain.